- These are two types of cobras that share many similarities such as their telltale hoods.

 - King cobras are significantly larger.
 Generally, cobras are 2-10 feet long and weigh up to 10 pounds.
 But king cobras grow to 12-18 feet and up to 20 pounds.

-- The king cobra’s name comes from how it eats many other types of snakes.
+- The king cobra’s name comes from its diet: it eats many other types of snakes.

 Let’s get started and learn about these snakes now!